Academic Catalog

 LAPU is required to determine the earned and unearned portions of Title IV aid as of the date the student ceased attendance based on the amount of time the student spent in attendance.
 Up through the 60% point in each payment period or period of enrollment, a pro rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the Title IV funds they were scheduled to receive during the period.

 The R2T4 can be based upon an official withdrawal if the student completes the withdrawal form or submits a late withdrawal petition.
 The R2T4 can be based upon an unofficial withdrawal if the student receives all FN grades.
+An FN grade is determined by the last date of academic engagement to include: submitting an assignment, posting a forum discussion, starting a quiz attempt, or engaging in a graded activity.

 For a student not to be considered a withdrawal for Title IV purposes, in accordance with the requirements for the treatment of students in program(s) offered in modules, the school needs to obtain written confirmation of future attendance in a Title IV eligible course later in the semester.
 Once the student drops all future classes within that semester, the student would then be considered a withdrawal for Title IV purposes.